flybywiresim/aircraft/README.md

 The contents of this repository are DUAL LICENSED.

-Textual-form source code in this repository is licensed under the GNU General Public License version 3.
-Artistic assets (including but not limited to images, sound banks, 3D models, and textures) are licensed under [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+ALL Textual-form source code in this repository is licensed under the GNU General Public License version 3.
+Artistic assets (including but not limited to images, sound banks, 3D models, and textures) are licensed under [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) UNLESS they are original assets from Microsoft Flight Simulatior, in which case they fall under the terms of service of that title..

 Any other works found to be not explicitly covered by the above definitions are all rights reserved to avoid ambiguities at the moment, but we are very permissive about their use if you contact us.